Luke-Tomasello/Angel-Island-Server/README.md

 -uotc       // launch as test center.
 May be combiled with -uosp or -uoai<br/>

 # Examples:
-"Angel Island 6.0.exe" -uosp -usedb -nopatch         // launch Siege Perilous<br/>
+"GMN Core 3.0.exe" -uosp -usedb -nopatch         // launch Siege Perilous<br/>
-"Angel Island 6.0.exe" -uoai -usedb -nopatch         // launch Angel Island<br/>
+"GMN Core 3.0.exe" -uoai -usedb -nopatch         // launch Angel Island<br/>
-"Angel Island 6.0.exe" -uosp -uotc -usedb -nopatch   // launch Siege Perilous Test Center<br/>
+"GMN Core 3.0.exe" -uosp -uotc -usedb -nopatch   // launch Siege Perilous Test Center<br/>

 # Basic Setup:
 If you are using the Login Server (recommended) the standard connection port: 2593 is used.<br/>